meltano/squared/data/analyze/README.md

 The following are the steps to get it running on your local:

 -  Run the `up` command to start up all the Superset containers.

-Once its done starting up you can go to http://localhost:8088/ and login using the default credenditals (user: admin, pass:admin).
+Once its done starting up you can go to http://localhost:8088/ and login using the default credentials (user: admin, pass: admin).

     ```bash
     meltano --environment=userdev invoke superset:up